-In the first instance, staff who consider that a pupil may benefit from early help should discuss this with the School's DSL.
-The DSL will consider the appropriate action to take in accordance with the Hampshire Safeguarding Children Partnership's referral threshold document which can be accessed through this link:
+In the first instance, staff who consider that a pupil may benefit from Early Help should discuss this with the School's DSL.
+The DSL will consider the appropriate action to take in accordance with the Hampshire Safeguarding Children Partnership's referral threshold document and the Early Help System Guide.